singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Pre-requisite.md

 # Prerequisites

-The following lab requires few precreated resources which we have automated.
+This lab requires few prerequisites to be met to sucessfully complete the lab.
+We have preconfigured all the prerequisites for you, there is no action needed from your end.

 Following are the resources that are precreated.